 January 12, 2020

 The Scarsdale Varsity Basketball team’s season is underway with their recent participation in two highly competitive basketball tournaments: the Scarsdale Maroon and White Tournament and the Harrison Tournament.
-Both tournaments were extremely competitive.
 The Raiders finished third in the Maroon and White Tournament and fourth in the Harrison Tournament.
 The Raiders, however, were unsatisfied with the results; they believed that the scores were not representative of the work ethic of the team and their high level of play.
 The ‘Ders intend on using these games as learning experiences for future competitions.

 Captains Matthew Lipsay ’20 and Jayshen Saigal ’20 have stepped up in a big way for the team, constantly motivating all players to rise to the occasion and give it their all.
 Lipsay and Saigal are looking to create a memorable final year playing for the Scarsdale Basketball program and are promoting the level of competitiveness of the team with their leadership.